apwbs/MARTSIA-Algorand/README.md

 8. sudo ldconfig
 9. sudo -H pip install sovrin

+In order to check if 'charm' is successfully installed, try run `python3` and then `import charm`.
+If there are no errors, the package is installed correctly.

 ### Contracts deployment

 The first thing to do is to deploy the smart contracts (applications id) on the blockchain (we use the testnet).